CAPONATA Catanese (from Catania) made easy with photos

 salt (a little) and freshly ground black pepper to taste

-basil, fresh leaves (10-15) some for the salsa and some for decoration
+basil, fresh leaves (10-15) some for the salsa and some for final presentation

 PROCESSES

 Remove the stem end of eggplant and without peeling and slice or cut into cubes.
 I do not usually salt my eggplant; sometimes I briefly soak it in salted water so that the eggplant does not absorb as much oil.
-Pat-dry the eggplant and fry in 1 cup of olive oil until golden.
+Pat-dry the eggplant and fry in sufficient olive oil until golden.
 Drain on paper towels.

 Make the tomato salsa: place the tomatoes in the pan with garlic, oil, salt and some basil leaves: cook uncovered on medium heat till it is thick.